Prince25/StockAlertBot/README.md

         A browser window should open up.
 If it doesn't and the console says `Server started!`, go to: `http://localhost:3250/` in your browser.
     2. Enter the links of the items you want to track in the URLs tab.
     3. Go to Settings tab and change to your heart's content.\
+    If you want to use Proxies, turn it on and create a file called `proxies.txt` in the root directory and fill it with one proxy per line.\
     If you have Amazon link(s), you will see an option to put delay between Amazon items.\
     If you have Target link(s), you will see additional options to put zip code and API Key.
 Only change the key if you get API key errors.
 Refer to the instructions in the following [section](#Via-Text-Editor).
     4. Configure notification options in Optional tab.\